core-wg/oscore/draft-ietf-core-object-security.md

 * Master Salt.
 Optional variable length byte string containing the salt used to derive traffic keys and IVs.

 * ID Context.
-Optional variable length byte string providing additional information to identify the Common Context and to assure unique AEAD keys.
+Optional variable length byte string providing additional information to identify the Common Context and to derive traffic keys and IVs.

 * Common IV.
 Byte string derived from Master Secret, Master Salt, and ID Context.
 Length is determined by the AEAD Algorithm.

 The Sender Context contains the following parameters:

 * Sender ID.
-Byte string used to identify the Sender Context and to assure unique AEAD keys and nonces.
+Byte string used to identify the Sender Context, to derive traffic keys and IVs, and to assure unique nonces.
 Maximum length is determined by the AEAD Algorithm.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.